SarahDHealey/hartl_app/README.md

-# Ruby on Rails Tutorial: hartl application
+# Ruby on Rails Tutorial: sarah's hartl application

 This is the hartl application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.org/)